 Drafting the proposal

-Once you're armed with sufficient insight into your prospect's industry and their specific needs and expectations, you're ready for the actual proposal.
+Once you're armed with sufficient insight into your prospect's industry and their specific needs and expectations, you're ready to write the business proposal.
 I would divide the proposal into four separate sections:

 - Introduction and Overview